Michelle M. Dowd

 B.A., summa cum laude, Phi Beta Kappa, University of Rochester-1997

 Dr. Dowd specializes in early modern literature, with concentrations in Tudor and Stuart drama, Shakespeare, and early modern women’s writing.
 Her additional teaching and research interests include early modern theater culture, dramatic genres, feminist theory and gender studies, economic criticism, and early modern religious culture.
 Her first book, Women’s Work in Early Modern English Literature and Culture (2009), won the Sara A. Whaley Book Award from the National Women’s Studies Association.
-Her most recent book, The Dynamics of Inheritance on the Shakespearean Stage, is forthcoming from Cambridge University Press.
+Her most recent book, The Dynamics of Inheritance on the Shakespearean Stage, was published by Cambridge University Press in 2015.
 She has held fellowships from the Andrew W. Mellon Foundation, the Huntington Library, and the National Endowment for the Humanities (at the Newberry Library).
 Current projects include a book-length study, tentatively entitled Shakespeare’s Working Words, that analyzes how labor and theatrical language are mutually related on Shakespeare’s stage.

 - Early Modern Women on the Fall: An Anthology, ed. with Thomas Festa.
 Tempe, AZ: Medieval and Renaissance Texts and Studies, 2012.

 - Working Subjects in Early Modern English Drama, ed. with Natasha Korda.
 Ashgate, 2011.

 - Women’s Work in Early Modern English Literature and Culture.
 New York: Palgrave Macmillan, 2009.

 - Genre and Women’s Life Writing in Early Modern England, ed. with Julie A. Eckerle.
 Ashgate, 2007.